wanttobeamaster/dify-docs/en/guides/application-orchestrate/chatbot-application.md

-# Conversation Assistant
+# Chatbot Application

-Conversation applications use a one-question-one-answer mode to have a continuous conversation with the user.
+Chatbot applications use a one-question-one-answer mode to have a continuous conversation with the user.

 ### Applicable scenarios

-Conversation applications can be used in fields such as customer service, online education, healthcare, financial services, etc. These applications can help organizations improve work efficiency, reduce labor costs, and provide a better user experience.
+Chatbot applications can be used in fields such as customer service, online education, healthcare, financial services, etc. These applications can help organizations improve work efficiency, reduce labor costs, and provide a better user experience.

 ### How to compose

-Conversation applications supports: prompts, variables, context, opening remarks, and suggestions for the next question.
+Chatbot applications supports: prompts, variables, context, opening remarks, and suggestions for the next question.

-Here, we use a interviewer application as an example to introduce the way to compose a conversation applications.
+Here, we use a interviewer application as an example to introduce the way to compose a Chatbot applications.

 #### Step 1 Create an application